Although we do not actively participate in securities lending, the underlying fund managers of our Aegon/Scottish Equitable linked funds may do so.

 How securities lending works

 Some of the underlying funds that your fund invests in lends some of the shares and bonds they hold to another financial institution (e.g. a bank) for a short period of time.
-The financial institution (borrower) pays the lending funds a fee for borrowing shares or bonds.
+The financial institution (borrower) pays the lending funds a fee and provides collateral to the fund for borrowing shares or bonds.

 At the end of the loan the financial institution pays the shares and bonds back in full, with interest, with the aim of potentially boosting returns - although these returns aren’t guaranteed.